 For content marketers, metrics provide deep insights into how our content is performing.
 They tell us how many people are consuming our content, what they are doing with it, and whether or not they like it.
 Metrics alert us to which ideas we should replicate and which we should look to improve.
 They’re also what give us credibility within our companies by demonstrating that content marketing is both a powerful and worthwhile investment.
 Continue Reading

 Frequent updates to Google’s search ranking algorithm — notably Panda and Penguin — only complicate matters.
 Although such updates go a long way toward enhancing the quality of search results by, for example, discounting the high volumes of low-quality content produced by content farms, they also mean that the best ways to optimize content are constantly evolving.

-Simply put, you’ve got to stay on your toes.
+Simply put, you’ve got to stay on your toes when it comes to SEO content.
 Fortunately for those of us who aren’t in the habit of analyzing search engine algorithms but still want to optimize content, there are some basic tips that are easy to follow.Continue Reading

 Since 1950, the National Book Awards have been celebrating the literary achievements of America’s greatest writers, including William Faulkner, John Updike, and Allen Ginsberg.
 Some National Book Award recipients have been acknowledged for their use of allegories and alliteration, while others are recognized for their beautiful prose, dramatic denouements, or mesmerizing motifs.
 The point, of course, is that there is no single formula for winning the National Book Award, just as there is no one definition of what constitutes great writing.